-Introduction of "Danibull" kennel - kennel of breed the Slovak rough haired pointer
+Introduction of "Danibull" - kennel of the Slovakian national dog breed the Slovak rough haired pointer

 My name is Daniel Hrežík.
 I was born in Snina - a town in the eastern Slovakia.
 I have been interested in dogs since 2001.
 In the 2007, I filed an application for registration of our kennel in the international register of FCI (Federation Kynologique Internationale).
 After a few years, I have moved to Hviezdoslavov village, near Bratislava, where I live.

 I graduated at the Veterinary Secondary School in Kosice, in 2009 at the University of Veterinary Medicine and Pharmacy in Kosice and in 2011 at the Slovak Agricultural University in Nitra.
 I have extended my knowledge at a veterinary school in Sweden where I was on a study stay.
 I apply our knowledge and experience in the field of special breeding sectors, canine and veterinary medicine in my breeding practice.
 I also completed a course of perfect Italian dogs’ handler.
 I have also worked actively in the breeding clubs.